 3.2.a.1.
-Prior to appointment in the program, fellows must have successfully completed a program in medical genetics and genomics that satisfies the requirements in 3.2. ^(Core)
+A fellow must have satisfactorily completed an obstetrics and gynecology residency program that complies with 3.2.
+(Core)

 3.2.b.
-Fellow Eligibility Exception The Review Committee for Medical Genetics and Genomics will allow the following exception to the fellowship eligibility requirements:
+Fellow Eligibility Exception The Review Committee for Obstetrics and Gynecology will allow the following exception to the fellowship eligibility requirements: